rossbgrafana/install-grafana-agent-macOS/install-agent-steps.md

 # Installing the Grafana Agent on MacOS via Binary

-## Overall observations

-1. I cannot recommend we use people's local machines for labs

-2. This was a very very long install, over 12 minutes and dozens of updated packages, this will break any lab for change-management-controlled systems.

 ## Lab Summary

-This lab is designed to walk the user through the process of setting up a macOS system to run the Grafana Agent, sending typical metrics to a free Grafana Cloud account via the macOS integration for Grafana Cloud.
+This lab is designed to walk the user through the process of setting up the Grafana Agent on a macOS system, adding the macOS integration into a free Grafana Cloud account, and then configuring and testing the sending of metrics from the system to Grafana Cloud.

-When you finish this lab, you'll have:
+##When you finish this lab, you'll have:##
  - Installed the Grafana Agent in static mode
  - Configured the Grafana Agent via the config.yml file
  - Setup the macOS integration on your Grafana Cloud stack